-32. The monitoring programme contains monitoring plan for all performance indicators, reporting formats and necessary budgetary provisions.
+- 29. The monitoring programme contains monitoring plan for all performance indicators, reporting formats and necessary budgetary provisions.
 Physical, biological and environmental management components identified as of particular significance in affecting the environment at critical locations have been suggested as Performance Indicators (PIs).
-The Performance Indicators shall be evaluated under three heads as:

-- Environmental condition indicators to determine efficacy of environmental management • measures in control of air, noise, water and soil pollution; - Environmental management indicators to determine compliance with the suggested • environmental management measures. - Operational performance indicators have also been devised to determine efficacy and utility of the mitigation/enhancement designs proposed.
+The Performance Indicators shall be evaluated under two heads as: - Environmental condition indicators to determine efficacy of environmental management measures in control of air, noise, water and soil pollution; - Environmental management indicators to determine compliance with the suggested environmental management measures.